Zynade/BetterBash/README.md

 1. `-a`: do not ignore hidden files, i.e., entries starting with "."
 2. `-r`: reserve order while sorting
 ### Edge cases handled:
+1. If the directory does not exist, print an error message.
+2. If the directory is not a directory, print an error message.
+3. If the directory is not readable, print an error message.

 ***
 ## cat
 ### Usage: `$ cat [FLAGS] [FILE]...`